-A marriage needs the support and love of a community, cheering you on when you're doing well, and bolstering you when times are hard.
-That's part of the reason why we invite wedding guests to attend our wedding ceremony.
-So why not incorporate your guests as part of the ceremony itself?
-Here are five traditions that make your guests a meaningful part of the wedding ceremony:
+A marriage needs the support and love of a community, cheering you on when you are doing well, and bolstering you when times are hard.
+This is part of the reason why we invite wedding guests to attend our wedding ceremony—as witnesses but also as our help in times of need.

-- Making a Vow In the Episcopal church, this is called the Community's Declaration of Consent.
-But people of many faiths have used this tradition.
-The minister or officiant asks the assembled guests, "Will all of you witnessing these vows do all in your power to support these two and their marriage?"
-The congregation, or wedding guests then respond, "We will."
+Just as the soon-to-be-married couple takes a vow, you can ask all of the assembled guests to take a vow, too.
+In the Episcopal tradition, this is called the community's declaration of consent.
+People of many faiths have used this tradition.
+What happens is the minister or officiant asks the assembled guests, "Will all of you witnessing these vows do all in your power to support these two and their marriage?"
+The wedding guests then respond, "We will."

-- Blessing the Rings If you have a small wedding, you may ask your wedding guests to bless your wedding bands, or to imbue them with positive energy and love.
+If you have a small wedding, you may ask your wedding guests to bless your wedding bands or to imbue them with positive energy and love.
 Hand them to someone in the front row, and ask for them to be passed around until they come back to the front.
-It's best if this can happen during a musical interlude.
-Having more than 50 guests?
-You may just want to just ask a few select people to hold the rings and bless them, as passing them around the room will take too much time, and you'll run the risk of losing them.
+It is best if this can happen during a musical interlude.
+This may not be practical if you have more than 50 guests.
+In that case, you may just want to just ask a few select people to hold the rings and bless them, as passing them around the room can take too much time, and you might run the risk of losing them.

 Each guest is given an unlit candle as they enter the ceremony.
 At the designated time, the officiant or the bride and groom light the candle of someone in the front row.
 They, in turn, pass the flame to the person next to him or her, who in turn passes it to the next person.
 When everyone's candle has been lit, the last person passes the flame to the bride and groom, who use it to light a central candle.

-It's wonderful to do this right before the procession, so that your guests don't have to worry about fire danger and dripping candle wax for too long.
-As they exit into the night, the sight of all those candles will be breathtaking.
+It is wonderful to do this right before the procession so that your guests do not have to worry about fire danger and dripping candle wax for too long.
+And, if it is an evening event, then exiting the ceremony with the sight of all those candles in the nighttime will be breathtaking.